adamsilver/fdpb/01-a-registration-form.md

 The hint is placed within the label and inside a `<span>` so that it can be styled differently.
 By placing it inside the label it will be read out by screen readers, and further enlarges the hit area.

 As with most things in design, and life for that matter, this isn't the only way to achieve this functionality.
-We could use Accessible Rich Internet Application (ARIA) attributes to associate the hint with the input:
+We could use ARIA attributes to associate the hint with the input:

 ```HTML
 <div class="field">